Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

     - `filtered_data_with_keywords.parquet/`: contains the filtered data with keywords and versioned; for more information on the data schema, refer [here](#data-schema)

+    - `filtered_data.parquet/`: contains the filtered data after removing the 'to_remove' categories for indexing.

+    - `processed_data.parquet/`: contains the processed data after passing filtered_data into the LLM to clean the "content_body" column to the new "processed_table_content" for indexing.

+    - `processed_articles/`: contains the JSON data for article content and article tables for ingestion into the index.

   - [`04_feature/`](data/04_feature): contains the features data

   - [`08_reporting/`](data/08_reporting): contains files and images for reporting; [`presentation.ipynb`](notebooks/presentation.ipynb) and [`word_count.ipynb`](notebooks/word_count.ipynb) generates an Excel file containing flagged articles for removal by type and distribution of raw and $\log{(word\\_count)}$